 Credit: Gaijin Pot Travel

-In 1932, when Tokyo City was divided into 35 wards, it was incorporated into Itabashi Ward, but due to the ardent efforts of local residents, the areas of Nerima-cho, Kami-Nerima-mura, Nakani-mura, Shakujii-Mura, and Oizumi-mura in Kita-Toshima County that were part of Itabashi Ward were separated in 1947, creating the 23rd ward of the Tokyo Metropolitan Government.
+Following the devastation of the Great Kanto Earthquake in 1923, an influx of inhabitants migrated from the city centre, catalysing rapid urbanisation.
+In 1932, amidst the restructuring of Tokyo City into 35 wards, it was assimilated into Itabashi Ward.
+Yet, spurred by the fervent advocacy of local residents, the territories comprising Nerima-cho, Kami-Nerima-mura, Nakani-mura, Shakujii-Mura, and Oizumi-mura within Kita-Toshima County were delineated from Itabashi Ward in 1947.
+This delineation culminated in the establishment of Nerima Ward as the 23rd ward under the jurisdiction of the Tokyo Metropolitan Government.

 Tokyo Metropolitan Shakujii Park 東京都立石神井公園